Things to Do Before You're 30

 Things to Do Before You're 30 is a 2005 British film directed by Simon Shore.
 Its plot concerns a group of twenty-something friends trying desperately to hang onto the friendship of their youth while the responsibility of adulthood is tearing them in different directions.
 It was written by Patrick Wilde, based on the 1997 Dutch feature film, All Stars, written by Mischa Alexander and Jean van de Velde.

-Things to Do Before You're 30 is set in Greenwich, London with a large ensemble cast including Dougray Scott, Emilia Fox, Billie Piper, Jimi Mistry, Shaun Parkes, Bruce Mackinnon, George Innes, George Irving, Rosie Cavaliero, Nina Young, Danny Nussbaum, David Paul West & Neil McGuinness.
+Things to Do Before You're 30 is set in Greenwich, London with a large ensemble cast including Dougray Scott, Emilia Fox, Billie Piper, Jimi Mistry, Shaun Parkes, Bruce Mackinnon, George Innes, George Irving, Rosie Cavaliero, Nina Young, Danny Nussbaum, David Paul West and Neil McGuinness.

-Synopsis
+Plot

-In 1983 Don Robson (George Innes) started a boys football team called Athletico Greenwich.
+In 1983 Don Robson started a boys football team called Athletico Greenwich.
 Twenty years later six of the lads are still playing for the team, but things have become so much more complicated.

-Cass (Dougray Scott), the team's top scorer on and off the pitch, isn't sure he's ready for fatherhood with Kate (Emilia Fox), the love of his life.
-Adam (Shaun Parkes) still hasn't told the rest of the team he's gay.
-Colin (Bruce Mackinnon) is desperate to have a threesome even though he's just started going out with the lovely Vicky (Billie Piper).
-Dylan (Jimi Mistry) is in love with the woman his father is about to marry.
-Billy (Roger Morlidge) is trying to save his marriage.
+Cass, the team's top scorer on and off the pitch, isn't sure he's ready for fatherhood with Kate, the love of his life.
+Adam still hasn't told the rest of the team he's gay.
+Colin is desperate to have a threesome even though he's just started going out with the lovely Vicky.
+Dylan is in love with the woman his father is about to marry.
+Billy is trying to save his marriage.
 Johnny (Danny Nussbaum) is not ready to accept the fact that his father, who started the team all those years ago, is dying.

-Whilst it is the Sunday football team that keeps this group of friends together, this is not a film about football.
+While it is the Sunday football team that keeps this group of friends together, this is not a film about football.
 This is a film about complex relationships, and how childhood friends have to change as they mature.